-The Specialist Community Forensic Team is a new team which aims to reduce the length of stay for people in secure services, by helping people move back into the community, is now up and running.
+The Specialist Community Forensic Team is a new team which aims to reduce the length of stay for people in secure services, by helping people move back into the community.

-It is a community-based service providing treatment, support and coaching to people over 18 who have been discharged from secure inpatient units in Bristol, North Somerset and South Gloucestershire.
+The service provides treatment, support and coaching to people over 18 who have been discharged from secure inpatient units in Bristol.
 Commissioned by NHS England and NHS Improvement, the team aims to support people leaving secure care who may find it difficult to make the transition back into the community.

 Where and who